w4ffl35/node-maze-generator/README.md

 Generator classes can be passed as an optional array of objects to the maze generator.

-The shape of this array is as follows:
+The shape of this data structure is as follows:

         [
             {